kleinfreund/kleinfreund.de/src/pages/resume.md

   Full-time<br>
   January 2021 – Present

-  I worked in several teams on pretty much all frontend-related aspects of the platform including feature development, internationalization, API design, technical writing, general maintenance tasks, and the hiring process and mentoring of new front-end developers.
+  At Sendcloud, I worked on several teams on pretty much all frontend-related aspects of the platform including feature development, internationalization, API design, technical writing, general maintenance, the hiring process, and mentoring of new front-end developers.

-  Besides heavily contributing to finalizing the multi-year effort of migrating the platform’s main frontend to a Vue.js-powered application, I’m also involved in the decision-making processes of one of the department’s biggest projects, yet.
+  I heavily contributed to planning and finalizing the multi-year effort of migrating the platform’s main frontend to a Vue.js-powered application.

+  For well over a year, I’m a part of the development department’s checkout team now.
+There, I was a core contributor to establishing the foundation for a new system of features that deeply integrates with various e-commerce platforms.
+Besides the general involvement in the front-end development process, I’m responsible for writing the public technical documentation, designing APIs, and maintaining related legacy systems.

   Technologies: HTML, CSS, JavaScript (Vue.js)